Where it all began..

 The CCC has over the years developed organic relationships with cultural groups across the Cape Flats and its projects and programmes reflect an inclusivity and diversity that is not often found in our City.

-The CCC is run by a Steering Committee and its energy and creativity is derived from individuals and groups involved in arts and culture.
-The CCC works closely with cultural formations from across the City, especially in areas on the Cape Flats.
+The CCC is run by an active, dynamic steering committee and an active Board.
+Its energy and creativity comes from the commitment of a range of individuals and groups involved in arts and culture.
+The CCC works closely with artists, cultural formations and organisations across the City and beyond.
+ENDS.

 To promote and develop an intergenerational, non-sexist, non-racist, non-discriminatory cultural performance and learning space.